-by Mark C. Robinson, founder/president of Walkin’ Pets and inventor of Walkin’ Wheels dog wheelchair
+by Mark C. Robinson, Founder & CEO of Walkin’ Pets and inventor of the Walkin’ Wheels dog wheelchair

 The terms decubitus ulcer and decubital ulcer are interchangeable.
 These ulcers are also referred to as pressure sores; terms are often used interchangeably in the veterinary community.
 Decubitus, from the Latin decumbere, means “to lie down.”
 Because the common denominator of all such ulcerations is pressure, pressure sore is perhaps the most descriptive term for this condition.

 The principle cause of decubital ulcers is excessive pressure, usually from the surface of the floor against a bony prominence.
 Just like in humans, a pressure sore is an area of skin and tissue that is damaged from the animal laying in one place for too long, or from repeated trauma while the animal is lowering itself to the ground.
 The resultant pressure reduces the blood flow to the area, and a sore forms when the skin and tissue do not receive enough oxygen and nutrients to function properly.
 The degradation of tissue can even extend into the bone itself.
 Decubital ulcers can become chronic, and can be a very serious condition that requires significant nursing and veterinary care.